Overview

 - You need maximum stealth and don't mind slight speed reduction

-The protocol is indicated next to each server name in the server list.
-Simply select a server with the protocol you want to use:
+The transport is indicated next to each server name in the server list.
+Simply select a server with the transport you want to use:

-- Servers marked with VLESS use the XTLS-Vision-Reality protocol
+- Servers marked with VLESS use the XTLS-Vision-Reality transport

-- Servers marked with XHTTP use the HTTP-based protocol
+- Servers marked with XHTTP use the HTTP-based transport

 Technical Deep Dive